bwplotka/my/web/content/posts/golang-memory-monitoring.md

 * Avoid `Go 1.12.0-1.12.4` due to a memory [allocation slowness bug](https://github.com/kubernetes/kubernetes/issues/75833#issuecomment-487830238)
 * Do not be afraid to update the Go runtime version in your application.
 But when you do:
   * Read the changelog
-  * Change JUST the version (: Change a single thing at a time to ensure that if there is something suspicious, you can immediately narrow down on the Go runtime upgrade.
+  * Change JUST the version (: Change a single thing at a time to ensure that if there is something suspicious, you can immediately narrow down to the Go runtime upgrade.

 BTW if you are new to memory management and you would love to know even more details I would recommend reading the blog post of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)